 In the media euphoria, Canadian Olympic members were organized to pose with the trophy and world champion figure skater Patrick Chan to bless it with a kiss.

-Nevertheless, no media answered Stemmle’s basic question: just why and how did the Stanley Cup turn up at Canada House in Sochi?
+Nevertheless, no media answered Stemmle’s basic question: just why and how did the NHL organize the Stanley Cup to turn up at Canada House in Sochi?

 A battle for capital-centred sport, against human-centred sport